llvm/llvm-project/flang/docs/DebugGeneration.md

 ### Module

-In debug metadata, fortran module will be represented by `DIModuleAttr`.
+In debug metadata, the Fortran module will be represented by `DIModuleAttr`.
-The variables or function inside module will have scope pointing to the parent module.
+The variables or functions inside module will have scope pointing to the parent module.

 ```
 module helper